taracdia/XKit-Mobile-Quick-Reblog/README.md

 # XKit-Mobile-Quick-Reblog
-Removing most functionality and adding the ability to quick reblog easily in mobile You need a .env file with REACT_APP_BLOG_UUID defined as the target blog's uuid
+Removing most functionality and adding the ability to quick reblog even easier in mobile android firefox Make blog_uuid.js.example with proper uuid